abraham-arbelaez/gganimate-tutorial/README.md

 # GGs:Gganimating Your GGdata with Gganimate!
-Welcome to the gganimate graduate workshop for Geog 728!
+Welcome to the gganimate workshop!
 I will be going through three different examples using the package.

 You can find the data [here](/data/).